workingDog/StixConvert/README.md

 a format used by the popular [Gephi](https://gephi.org/) graph visualization tool.

-This application uses the [ScalaStix](https://github.com/workingDog/scalastix) library to convert Stix domain objects (SDO) and relationships (SRO) to GraphML and GEXF format.
+This application uses the [ScalaStix](https://github.com/workingDog/scalastix) library to convert Stix domain objects (SDO) and relationships (SRO) to GraphML and GEXF formats.

 The aim is to make Stix graph structures available to GraphML and GEXF visualisation tools.